Zero-Tang/NoirVisor/src/svm_core/readme.md

 If the address is unaligned, according to AMD64 architecture, it may cause undefined behavior.
 We may ignore it. <br>
 If the APIC register is invalid, transfer the VM-Exit to the guest, and indicate that an invalid APIC access is intercepted. <br>
 If the APIC register is valid, we may emulate the behavior of register.
 If NoirVisor cannot emulate the behavior (e.g.: writing APIC timer), exit to the User Hypervisor.

+## NoirVisor Secure Virtualization
+The NoirVisor Secure Virtualization is a secure extension to NoirVisor Customizable Virtual Machines.

+### Secure Memory
+NoirVisor NSV separates Guest Physical Memory from Host Physical Memory by construting isolated paging, meaning that permissions for accessing physical pages assigned to the guest would be revoked from the host and granted to the guest exclusively.

+### NSV Violation
+If the subverted host accesses Secure Memory, then `#NPF` is triggered.
+Such `#NPF` is refered as NSV-Violation.
+Current implementation of NoirVisor injects an `#PF` exception with 31st bit of error code set, and the `cr2` register is filled with the faulting physical address.

 ## Encrypted Virtual Machine
 AMD-V provides a mechanism for encrypted guests.
 This mechanism enables a guest to run in a manner where codes and data are encrypted and the only decrypted version of them are only available within the guest itself.
 It would require the hypervisor to enable the `SEV` (Secure Encrypted Virtualization) feature.
 Please note that, as the hypervisor is no longer able to inspect or alter all guest code or data, the hypervisor model is departing from the standard x86 virtualization model. <br>